swalehmwadime/IOT-Robotics-projects/README.md

     3. Observe the servo motor sweeping between 0 and 180 degrees.

  - **Project 6: Sound Sensor**
    - An Arduino project that detects sound using a sound sensor and turns on an LED.
    - Components Used:
     - Arduino board
     - Sound sensor
     - LED
    - Instructions:
     1. Connect the sound sensor and LED to the specified pins on the Arduino.
     2. Upload the provided Arduino code.
     3. Observe the LED lighting up when sound is detected.

+- **Project 7: PIR Motion Sensor**
+  - An Arduino project that detects motion using a Passive InfraRed motion sensor and activates LEDs and a buzzer.
+  - Components Used:
+    - Arduino board
+    - PIR motion sensor
+    - LEDs
+    - Buzzer
+  - Instructions:
+    1. Connect the PIR motion sensor, LEDs, and buzzer to the specified pins on the Arduino.
+    2. Upload the provided Arduino code.
+    3. Observe the LEDs and buzzer activating when motion is detected.

 ## File Structure